Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Effect on the waveform: dephasing

-where $\alpha$ is a parameter that defines the transition strength between an inner power law cusp with slope $\gamma$ and the outer power law profile with slope $\gamma_e$.
-The scale $r_0$ is the radius where this transition occurs.
-Here we assume $\gamma_e=2.3$ and $\alpha=5$, and explore the dependence of our results on the assumed value of the inner slope $\gamma$.
-We also set the break radius $r_0=3\times 10^{-8}\rm pc$.
+{where $\rho_{0}$ is the density normalization, $r_{\rm in}=4GM_{\bullet}/c^{2}$ is the innermost stable circular orbit radius and $\alpha$ is a parameter that defines the transition strength between an inner power law cusp with slope $\gamma$ and the outer power law profile with slope $\gamma_e$.
+The scale $r_0$ is the radius where this transition occurs. }